sensokame/sensokame-obsidian-knowledge/knowledge_base/Programming languages/Programming Languages.md

 it is impracticle (and nearly impossible) to actually tell the machine what to do in its native language (binary), so from here came the rise of programming languages, a language that is humanly readable, which can then be compiled or executed to work on the native hardware of the machine.

 Programming Languages can be classified by many different ways.
->**NOTE:** more often than not, some languages will belong to more than one group inside a classification, example being [[c++]] which is both a procedural and an object oriented programming language
+>**NOTE:** more often than not, some languages will belong to more than one group inside a classification, example being [[C++]] which is both a procedural and an object oriented programming language

 ## Compiled vs interpreted languages
 a very common classification for programming language is what happens after writing the code is done,